MJ1400/React-Native/README.md

 ## Usage

 Navigate to the Expo's folder using CMD and start it using npm

 ```bash
 npm start
 ```

+### 1. Physical phone

 Scan the QR code using the Expo Go app on your phone that appears in the CMD or in the new browser window that just opened

+### 2. Emulator

+Make sure your emulator is working in Android Studio and press "Run on Android device/emulator" in the new browser window that just opened